AmoebeLabs/material3-themes-manual/docs/start/introduction.md

 The _You_ part refers to the fact that _You_ can now use a photo to create a theme!

-The Material 3 Themes for Home Assistant will only use the color section and extend and adapt these guidelines to create themes for Home Assistant.
+The Material 3 Themes for Home Assistant or _HAM3_ will only use the color section and extend and adapt these guidelines to create themes for Home Assistant.

 ##:material-home-floor-3: How to proceed